 Different Varieties of Foxglove Flowers

 There are different varieties of Foxglove flowers available in the market.
 For growing foxglove from seed, some of these Foxgloves would be considered best for gardening.
 Rusty foxgloves the type to grow up to a height of 6ft and would require staking.
 Foxy Hybrids foxglove would only reach a height of 3ft to 2ft and are considered as the best species to grow in a small garden.
-But there is one thing that must be considered, is that all foxgloves are toxic in nature.
+But there is one thing that must be considered, is that all foxgloves are toxic.
 Thus, precaution must be taken planting them.

 From the above article, you would understand the different factors and the process of growing foxglove from seed.
 Take necessary precaution while planting these flowering plants.
 Keep the location of the plants out of the reach of children or pets.
 If, you have made a clear idea about this plant, then plant them to enjoy its vertical blooms.